Frequently Asked Questions

 How do I get to Old Sacramento?

 By Auto: Exit Interstate 5 in Downtown Sacramento at "J" Street, and follow the overhead signs to Old Sacramento (J Street to 5th, left onto 5th, left onto "I", straight ahead to Old Sacramento).
-Remember: If you have reserved a Thursday or Friday departure of The Polar Express, please allow sufficient time to reach Old Sacramento regardless of rush hour travel conditions.
+Remember: If you have reserved a weekday departure, please allow sufficient time to reach Old Sacramento regardless of rush hour travel conditions.
 By Amtrak: the Sacramento train depot is just two blocks from Old Sacramento and the Museum.
 Amtrak's Capitols offer frequent service from the Bay Area; San Joaquins from Fresno/Modesto.
 For routes, fares, and reservations call 1-800-USA-RAIL or visit www.amtrak.com.

 Where should I park?